-Few bands are as adept at building a bridge between hardcore and metal as Pro-Pain.
-These American crossover legends burst upon the scene in 1991 and they’re still going strong.
+Few bands are as adept at building a bridge between hardcore, punk and metal as Pro-Pain.
+Pro-Pain formed in New York back in 1991.